Ecatepec de Morelos: Spanish rule and Independence

-Ecatepec was considered a "República de Indios" (Indian Republic) in 1560, allowing the village to maintain a certain amount of autonomy and keeping the succession of tlatoanis or chiefs.
-However, in the first part of the 17th century, this was changed to a mayorship, with the Spanish administrating, along with the communities of Zumpango and Xalostoc.
+Ecatepec was considered a "República de Indios" (Indian Republic) in 1560, allowing it to maintain some autonomy and keeping the succession of tlatoanis or chiefs.
+However, in the first part of the 17th century this was changed to a mayorship, with the Spanish administrating, along with the communities of Zumpango and Xalostoc.

 National hero José María Morelos y Pavón was executed in Ecatepec in 1815 by the Spanish Army during the Mexican War of Independence.
 The house in which he was executed is now a museum, Museo Casa de Morelos.

 The municipality was officially created on October 13, 1874.
 On October 1, 1877, San Cristóbal Ecatepec was declared a village and "de Morelos" was added to its name.

 Contemporary events

-Ecatepec experienced expontential population growth from 1970, as a result of rural migration to the Valley of Mexico.
-The seat was declared a city on December 1, 1980, and by 2010, it had become the most populated municipality in the country.
-Population growth stagnated since then.
+Ecatepec experienced exponential population growth from 1970, as a result of rural migration to the Valley of Mexico.
+The seat was declared a city on December 1, 1980, and, by 2010, it had become the most populated municipality in the country.
+Population growth has stagnated since then.

 The Roman Catholic Diocese of Ecatepec is the newest in the country, erected on June 28, 1995, around the Sagrado Corazón de Jesús Cathedral.

 In April 1995, the remains of a mammoth were found in Colonia Ejidos de San Cristóbal, where the ancient lakes of Xaltocan-Ecatepec and Texcoco came together and where the Aztecs build a dam to keep the fresh and salty waters separate.
-The bones have been tentatively dated to around 10,500 years B.C.
+The bones were dated to around 10,500 BC.

-In February 2016, Pope Francis celebrated Mass in the city in front of a crowd of 300,000.
-The Pope's message was one of encouragement and opposition to the violence and drug trade that permeates the region.
+In February 2016, Pope Francis celebrated mass in the city in front of a crowd of 300,000.
+The Pope's message was one of encouragement and opposition to the violence and drug trade in the region.

 Politics

 Demography

-Almost all of the population (99.934%) of the municipality lives in San Cristóbal Ecatepec, the third most populous city in Mexico.
+Almost all of the population (99.9%) of the municipality lives in San Cristóbal Ecatepec, the third most-populous city in Mexico.
 There are also three rural localities in the municipality.

 Economy

 Ecatepec is an industrial center.
-Manufacturing, along with commerce and services, are the main pillars of the economy.
+Manufacturing, commerce, and services are the main pillars of the economy.
 Jumex has its headquarters in the city.

 Two regional shopping malls, Plaza Las Américas and Multiplaza Aragón (Mexico's busiest as of 2018), both with multiple hypermarket and department store anchors, are located in Ecatepec.